GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Experiments

 \subsection{Implementation Details}

-\textbf{Network and training.} To obtain pre-trained scene neural radiance fields and valid the compatibility of different NeRF methods, we use the PyTorch implementation of NeRF~\cite{lin2020nerfpytorch} for feed-forward scenes, and NeRFstudio~\cite{tancik2023nerfstudio} for $360^o$ scenes.
-Following the 3D object generation pipeline~\cite{poole2022dreamfusion, threestudio2023}, we optimize a hash grid~\cite{muller2022instant} in the 3D bounding box for object generation.
-During training, $\lambda_S$ and $\lambda_O$ are determined using a cosine schedule with values ranging from 30 to 300, and $\lambda_R$ is set as 500 or 1000.
-We optimize our generation model on a single Nvidia 3090 GPU for a total of 20000 iterations and $30\%$ iterations are trained with background augmentation.\\
+\textbf{Network and training.} To obtain established scene neural radiance fields and valid the compatibility of different NeRF representations, we use the PyTorch implementation of NeRF~\cite{lin2020nerfpytorch} for forward-facing scenes, and nerfstudio~\cite{tancik2023nerfstudio} for $360^o$ scenes.
+Following the 3D object generation pipeline~\cite{threestudio2023}, we optimize a hash grid representation~\cite{muller2022instant} within the 3D bounding box.
+During training, $\lambda_S$ and $\lambda_O$ are determined using a cosine scheduler with values ranging from 30 to 300, and $\lambda_R$ is set as 500.
+We optimize our generation model on a single Nvidia 3090 GPU for a total of 20,000 iterations and $30\%$ iterations are trained with background augmentation.\\